wernsey/Jatalog/README.md

 You can trim facts before you start with `expandDatabase()` so that you only evaluate facts that are relevant to your goals.
 So, for example, if your goal is related to "cousins" then you can filter out facts related to "employment".
+The key is in this line in `query(List<Expr> goals)`:

+    IndexedSet<Expr,String> facts = new IndexedSet<>(edbProvider.allFacts());

-Actually, you can filter out the facts in the same way that you filter the rules in `getRelevantRules()`.
+You'll have to replace it with something that only builds `facts` from facts that are relevant to the current query in the same way that you filter the rules in `getRelevantRules()`.

-The EDB can also be hidden behind an `EdbProvider` interface with a method `Collection<Expr> getFacts(String predicate)` - this way users of the library will be able to use different sources for the EDB, such as a SQL database, CSV or XML files.
+The EDB is now abstracted behind an `EdbProvider` interface, but it will need a method `Collection<Expr> getFacts(String predicate)`

+It is intended that users of the library will be able to use different sources for the EDB, such as a SQL database, CSV or XML files.
 For example, an EDB that is backed by a database can do a `SELECT * FROM predicate` when necessary.

-This SQL idea may have a problem because you'll require statements like `query = "SELECT * FROM " + predicate;` to manage it.
+The SQL idea will require statements like `query = "SELECT * FROM " + predicate;` to manage it, so you'd better first verify that the `predicate` is only an alpha-numeric string.

-You need to retrieve all relevant facts in the `query(List<Expr> goals)`.

-Such an `EdbProvider` interface will also have to have a `add(Expr e)` method that can insert facts into this back-end, for use by the
-`JDatalog#execute()` and `JDatalog#fact()` methods.

-The `JDatalog#validate()` method will need to be modified as well: The `EdbProvider` will have to validate the facts itself because facts stored in memory may have to be validated differently from facts backed by a database.
-My concern is that iterating through all of the facts in a database on disk may not scale that well if the number of facts increases.
-See my comments in the `validate()` method.

-Perhaps the `EdbProvider` interface should extend the `Iterator` interface as well?

 ----